Changissnz/selfinterest/README.md

 thievery is one that uses the idea of loss in property as unfairness by breaking of the rule, the artificial axiom.
-But the artificial axiom cannot be guaranteed to reach a usage more absolute in frequency than not.
+But the artificial axiom cannot be guaranteed to reach a usage more absolute in frequency than not, without consideration for the spatiotemporal dependencies.
 The artificial axiom, in social settings, many times works by the moral of reciprocity: what one does to another will be returned to that one by the another, in kind.
 The moral of reciprocity makes up half of the concept of moral relativism because of its equivalency of one action/appearance for another, by the metric of similarity.
 The other half is contradiction and hypocrisy.
 Despite the relativity in the moral of reciprocity, this principle that also acts as an artificial axiom for other artificial axioms helps to convolute the original chain/s of reason, if any of validity can be found, because it depends on social acceptances in practice.
 The acceptance is what counts much more in the social realm of cooperation rather than the reason of truth; it can be argued that any reason of truth can only happen on phenomena entirely causes from the axioms of natural law, but the advancement of sentient will "above" the axiom, capable of deciding on choice, must go on.
 For an artificial axiom to be regarded identically as an axiom of natural law, there then must be an understanding between two or more sentient beings to act by that prescription.
 Only then can the artificial axiom appear to be one of producing effect from the cause without there being discernible, perhaps forced or insincere, effort of at least one sentient being's will, unreliable by inconsistency in availability.
 The overlap between